wesleybertipaglia/bio/README.md

 npm start
 ```

-Open your browser and go to [http://localhost:3000](http://localhost:3000) to see your Link Hub in action.
+> 🚀 Open your browser and go to [http://localhost:3000](http://localhost:3000) to see the website in action.

 ## 🧞 Commands